Rebel, the show—just like the character—comes with plenty of baggage.

 “Can you believe it?” someone marvels, watching Supergirl on television.
 “A female hero.
 Nice for my daughter to have someone like that to look up to.”

 It is nice.
-But the show has some rough spots, too.
+But the show has some rough spots, too, and they seem to be getting rougher.
 It can be violent (naturally) and the language can be a bit extreme.
-Meanwhile, Alex recently began a same-sex relationship with Maggie, a tough-as-nails officer.
-It's a worldview issue that families with younger fans will definitely have to decide how to navigate.
+Meanwhile, Kara’s adoptive sister, Alex, has been embroiled in a handful of same-sex relationships.
+And in Season Four, Nia (a new reporter) made a much ballyhooed entrance as television’s first transgender superhero (and this transgender superhero now has a boyfriend).
+These are worldview issues that families with younger fans will definitely have to decide how to navigate.

 So while Supergirl does fly in many ways, there’s some drag on the cape as well.